MetOffice/dagrunner/README.md

         return concat_arg_id
 ```

-### Define our graph 'nodes'
+### Define our graph 'nodes' container

 Our node could represent any range of properties but for the purpose of this example we will define only 'step' and 'leadtime' properties.
-Also we could define any object to represent a 'node' but commonly used objects for this purpose include dataclasses and namedtuples.
+Also we could define any object to represent a 'node' but commonly used objects for this purpose include [dataclasses](https://docs.python.org/3/library/dataclasses.html#dataclasses.dataclass) and [namedtuples](https://docs.python.org/3/library/collections.html#collections.namedtuple).
-For the sake of visualisation, we define a `__str__` too.
+For the sake of graph visualisation, we will define a `__str__` special method too.

 ```python
 from dataclasses import dataclass